Jobseeker's Allowance

 If you’re invited to an interview, you must go to it.
 The interview will be at your local Jobs and Benefits office.

-You will be asked to provide documentation to confirm your identity after which you will make an agreement about what steps you’ll take to look for work.
-This is known as a Claimant Commitment.
+You will be asked to provide documents to confirm your identity and then you will make an agreement about what steps you’ll take to look for work.

 Proof of identity